k8snetworkplumbingwg/multus-cni/README.md

 ### Creating &quot;Network&quot; resources in Kubernetes

-Multus is compatible to work with both CRD/TPR.
-Both CRD/TPR based network object api self link is same.
+Multus is compatible to work with both CRD and TPR(deprecated in K8s 1.7).

 ##### **CRD based Network objects**